joshdales/panda-the-bear-js/answers.md

 var nameField = document.querySelector('input#name.contact-info');
 nameField.placeholder = 'Identify Yourself';

 ** Question 10
 Change the placeholder attribute of the message field to "state your business".

 var message = document.querySelector('textarea#message');
 message.placeholder = 'State your business';

+** Question 11
+Give the name field a "value" attribute of "your nemesis".

+nameField.value = 'Your Nemesis';